 In court proceedings, legal aid is offered by Public Legal Aid Attorneys, Advocates and other lawyers; in other matters, legal aid is provided by Public Legal Aid Attorneys, who work in State Legal Aid Offices.
 These Offices are normally located in the same municipalities as the District Courts.
-The contact information of the State Legal Aid Offices can be found information of the State Legal Aid Offices can be found information of the State Legal Aid Offices.
+The contact information of the State Legal Aid Offices can be found I here.